tuturto/pyherc/doc/manual/source/intro.rst

 ------------
 - Python 2.7.3 (2.6.1 should be sufficient if you do not wish to run tests)
 - PyQt4
-- web.py 0.3 (only needed for running debug server)
 - mockito-python 0.5.0 (only needed for running test cases)
 - pyHamcrest 1.6 (only needed for running test cases)
-- qc (only needed for running test cases)
 - behave (only needed for running test cases)
 - satin-python (only needed for running test cases)
 - Sphinx 1.1.2 (only needed for generating documentation)